top of page

 Together, these forms of curiosity turn wonder into progress, but only if structured so that exploration doesn’t undermine delivery.

-🔎 Reflective question: How has your curiosity, in any form, led to benefits for your team or organisation?
+🔎 Reflective question: How has your curiosity, in any form, led to benefits for your team or organization?

-Think of the colleague who not only completes their tasks but also improves the process so it’s easier for others.
-Their curiosity shows up as a drive to refine what already exists, often a form of epistemic curiosity.
-It adds value without ever putting delivery at risk.
+Think of the colleague who not only completes their tasks but also improves processes to make it easier for others.
+Their curiosity manifests as a drive to refine what already exists, often a form of epistemic curiosity.
+This adds value without jeopardizing delivery.

 Now contrast that with someone who volunteers for every new project but struggles to complete their core responsibilities.
 That’s usually diversive curiosity without discipline: the thrill of novelty displacing the essentials.